um-grex/grex-docs/content/english/connecting/data-transfer.md

 title: "Transferring data"
 description: "Everything you need to know about transferring data."
 banner: true
-bannerContent: "GUI SCP/SFTP clients may need to be updated to their latest versions to work with the Duo MFA on Grex"
+bannerContent: "GUI clients may need to be updated to the latest versions to work with the Duo MFA on Grex"
 #categories: []
 #tags: ["Configuration"]
 ---